eyalsegev123/FlyAway/README.md

 - Budget optimization strategies
 - Activity matching based on user interests
 - Accommodation suggestions that align with preferences
-- Local attractions and hidden gems not typically found in standard travel guides
 - User reviews and ratings from past travelers
 - Detailed daily scheduling for the first week of travel

 The application follows a user-centered design approach, providing an intuitive interface that guides travelers through the planning process from inspiration to finalized itinerary.
+The design allows the end-user to improve the AI recommendation according to his notes from time to time, ensuring satisfaction.

 ## Purpose

 The main purpose of FlyAway is to simplify holiday planning through AI technology while providing personalized travel recommendations based on user preferences.
-By offering an intuitive platform that consolidates information from multiple sources, FlyAway aims to save travelers time and effort while ensuring they discover destinations that truly match their interests.
+By offering an intuitive platform that supplies information from multiple sources, FlyAway aims to save travelers time and effort while ensuring they discover destinations that truly match their interests.

-Additional goals include:

-- **Democratize travel planning expertise** by making intelligent recommendations available to everyone regardless of their travel experience
-- **Reduce decision fatigue** by presenting curated options rather than overwhelming users with endless possibilities
-- **Enhance travel experiences** by suggesting destinations that align with personal preferences but might not be on a traveler's radar
-- **Support spontaneous travel** by enabling quick planning with minimal input
-- **Facilitate budget-conscious travel** through smart recommendations that optimize for cost-effectiveness

 ## Features

 - AI-powered travel recommendations based on user preferences
 - Personalized trip planning with customizable itineraries
 - Detailed day-by-day schedule planning for the first week to jumpstart trip organization
-- User wishlist management for future travel ideas
+- User wishlist management for future travel ideas, including the AI recommendation
-- Photo management for trip memories
+- Past trips management for memories, includind photos and reviews
 - Budget estimation recommendations
-- Travel tips and local insights for destinations
 - Incorporation of real user reviews in recommendation process

 ## Tech Stack